eggrobin/Nabuninuaihsus/notes/style.md

 Went for 2.

 Bear in mind that NA𒆚 KÁM is horizontal.
+This tablet has them both, with KAM as KAMᵛ: https://cdli.ucla.edu/search/search_results.php?SearchMode=Text&ObjectID=P365742.

 ## 𒎌 MEŠ